hardhats/vista-install-docs/New/SetUpHL7.rst

   Exit    Save    Previous Page    Refresh    Quit

-So bascially, when VistA calls ``VAFC ADT-A04 SERVER``, VistA will send the message to the subscribers ``VBECS ADT-A04 CLIENT`` and ``HMP ADT-A04 CLIENT``.
+So basically, when VistA calls ``VAFC ADT-A04 SERVER``, VistA will send the message to the subscribers ``VBECS ADT-A04 CLIENT`` and ``HMP ADT-A04 CLIENT``.
 For the curious, the registration HL7 message is generated in routine ``VAFCA04`` using this line of code: ``D GENERATE^HLMA("VAFC ADT-A04 SERVER","LM",1,.HLRST,"",.HL)``.